txtatech/frac-crawl/README.md

 5. **Robustness**: Training the model on fractal images in addition to the raw text could potentially make the model more robust to certain types of noise or corruption in the input data.

 A higher-dimensional or multi-modal approach to training the language learning model, using the fractal representations as a sort of "glue" that links together different iterations or versions of the model.
-This is a fascinating concept!

 GOALS: